First Defense Wipes.

 Interested in purchasing First Defense Wipes?

-Frequently Asked Questions
+Safety & Frequently Asked Questions

-What drugs does the First Defense wipe detect?
+What drugs does the First Defense Wipe detect?

 First Defense wipes are primarily focused on fentanyl and their derivatives.